 You need not delay completing the certificate until laboratory results are available, provided you are satisfied that the death need not be referred to the coroner.
 You should indicate, by ticking box 'B' on the back of the certificate, that further information may be available later.
-A letter will then be sent to you, or to the patient's consultant, requesting this information.
-The coded cause of death will be amended for statistical purposes when ONS receive the reply.
+A letter may then be sent to you, or to the patient's consultant, requesting this information.

 Failure to specify the infecting organism can lead to unnecessary investigation.
-For example, every year deaths are certified as being due to spinal or paraspinal abscess, without stating the organism(s) involved.
-These are then coded as tuberculosis following the ICD index and rules.
-Unless ONS can establish that the abscess was due to another organism, the local CCDC will then have to investigate whether or not it was TB.
+For example, deaths are sometimes certified as being due to spinal or paraspinal abscess, without stating the organism(s) involved.
+These are then coded as tuberculosis following the ICD index and rules, which can lead to unnecessary efforts by the local CCDC to investigate the case.